-We constantly explore the relationship between music, arts, culture and history, by researching the extramusical relationships between artists, their audiences and the places they perform.
+We constantly explore the relationship between music, art, culture and history, by researching the extramusical relationships between artists, their audiences and the places they perform.
 In a recent post, we shared the vast experience that Edwin Bonilla, born in Puerto Rico and raised in New Jersey, has had throughout his lifetime.

 The incredible music scene he has created and been part of has also been influenced by a number of political and social reasons, including the relationship between Puerto Rico and the United States, and Puerto Rico’s current debt crisis.
 This serves as the backdrop for Ride or Die, an exhibition of sculptures, paintings and related work by Miguel Luciano, a Brooklyn-based Puerto Rican Rican visual artist.
 Ride or Die acts as a powerful commentary on the current economic and political crisis in Puerto Rico and examines its impact on the diaspora.
 Check out the promo video, also accompanied by enticing timbal music.

 Also born in San Juan de Puerto Rico, Miguel Luciano was a recent fellow of the smART power program – an initiative of the Bronx Museum of the Arts and the U.S. Department of State’s Bureau of Educational and Cultural Affairs. smARTpower sent 18 U.S. artists to 15 countries around the world to create community-based art projects.
-A couple of examples in this exhibition include: “Porto Rican Cotton Picker” commemorates Puerto Rican migrants who joined Mexicans in migrating to Pima County, Arizona to pick the high-quality cotton grown there.
+A couple of examples in this art exhibition include: “Porto Rican Cotton Picker” commemorates Puerto Rican migrants who joined Mexicans in migrating to Pima County, Arizona to pick the high-quality cotton grown there.
 And “51′(se acabaron las promesas/the promises are over)” a Schwinn Hornet dating to 1951, the year before the island became a Commonwealth.

 On exhibit through 5th of March at BRIC Arts Media House in downtown Brooklyn, the work features a series of sculptures made with customized Schwinn bicycles that the artist links to flags and other objects of political and cultural significance.